GeoscienceAustralia/dea-notebooks/Beginners_guide/Guided_tutorial.md

-# ODC Workshop material
+# Open Data Cube Workshop material

 These materials will introduce working with Digital Earth Australia (DEA) data in the DEA Sandbox environment for the Open Data Cube (ODC).
 The tutorial is broken into the following sections:

-1. Getting started: Accessing the Sandbox.
+1. Getting started: Accessing the Sandbox
-2. Learning Jupyter: Explore what a Jupyter Notebook is.
-3. Using Notebooks: Run some simple notebooks demonstrating case studies.
+2. Jupyter Notebooks: What are they and how to use them?
+3. Using interactive notebooks: Run a simple interactive notebook to perform a temporal analysis using DEA data
 4. Do it yourself: Run and modify Python code to load, analyse and visualise data
 5. Build it yourself: Explore the dea-notebooks code repository and build your own notebooks to answer specific analysis questions.
+6. Learning more: How to continue exploring DEA data and resources

 At the end of the tutorial you will know how to use a Jupyter Notebook in conjunction with the ODC to access and analyse Earth observation data.
 The tutorial should take around two hours to complete.